Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

-Algorithms occupy a central role in CSE.
+Algorithms (e.g., see \cite{Higham2015}) occupy a central role in CSE.
 They all transform inputs to outputs, but they may differ in their generality, in their robustness and stability, and in their complexity---that is, in the way their costs in operations, memory, and data motion scale with the size of the input.
+Mathematical theories and methods are of fundamental importance for the algorithms developed and employed in CSE.
 The types of algorithms employed in CSE are diverse.
 They include geometric modeling, mesh generation and refinement, discretization, partitioning, load balancing, solution of ordinary differential equations (ODEs) and differential algebraic equations, solution of partial differential equations (PDEs), solution of linear and nonlinear systems, eigenvalue computations, sensitivity analysis, error estimation and adaptivity, solution of integral equations, surrogate and reduced modeling, random number generation, upscaling and downscaling between models, multiphysics coupling, uncertainty quantification, numerical optimization, parameter identification, inverse problems, graph algorithms, discrete and combinatorial algorithms, graphical models, data compression, data mining, data visualization, and data analytics.